rafeibrahim/full-stack-hel/part4/blog-list-app-part4/README.md

 async/await syntax.
 Exercise 4.9
 Write test to identify unique identifier property of the blog posts is named id.
+Exercise 4.10
+Write test to verifty that POST request to /api/blogs URL creates a new blog post.
+Refactor route handler to use async/await syntax.

 UPDATE 14 JULY 2023 12:47